 So people have been telling you that your ideas are mostly out of the box and that you’re a creative person, great.
 Your right brain functions impeccably and it’s something to be grateful for.
-On the downside though, because many creative people are considered “jack of all trades,” they spend hours per day wondering which career path to take.
+On the downside though, because many creative people are considered “jack of all trades,” they spend hours per day wondering which leading career opportunities in Australia to take.

-If this sounds like you, we’ve created a list of high-paying careers for creative people that can help you at least trim down your options.
-Hopefully, one or two careers will tickle your fancy and help you make a decision for your future.
+If this sounds like you, we’ve created a list of high-paying careers for creative people who can help you at least trim down your options.
+Hopefully, one or two careers will tickle your fancy and help you decide on your future.

-In the meantime, if you’re interested to have this blog on hand for future reference, save the Pinterest graphic we’ve made below to one of your boards for later through the Pinterest icon to your left.
+In the meantime, if you’re interested in having this blog on hand for future reference, save the Pinterest graphic we’ve made below to one of your boards for later through the Pinterest icon to your left.

 Some people think being a social media specialist only involves posting images on social platforms and responding to private messages.
 However, the truth is, the job requires more creative juices than practical skills, which can be honed through social media marketing courses.

-As a social media specialist, your task is to brainstorm for the types of content that can increase your social media accounts’ engagement, reach, shares, likes, etc. The goal of this role is to use the channels to increase the sales or market standing of businesses, This is why strategising and innovation are huge factors.
-Meanwhile, the technical side of this role is the tracking of leads/conversions and traction which you can easily learn by completing a short Social Media Certificate or engaging in online marketing courses.
+As a social media specialist, your task is to brainstorm for the types of content that can increase your social media accounts’ engagement, reach, shares, likes, etc. The goal of this role is to use the channels to increase the sales or market standing of businesses.
+This is why strategising and innovation are huge factors.
+Meanwhile, the technical side of this role, like the tracking of leads/conversions and traction, can be easily learned by completing a short Social Media Certificate or engaging in online marketing courses.

 Annual Salary: AU$45,140 – AU$85,022

 It’s the video editor’s responsibility to carefully watch video footage multiple times, and choose the appropriate videos that match the story line of a movie, television content, commercials, event documentation, etc. When determining which videos to include, they take into consideration the quality of the audio, the video angles, the stability of the shots, and more.